microsoft/azure-spring-apps-training/09-putting-it-all-together-a-complete-microservice-stack/README.md

 ## Scale applications

-Now that we have distributed tracing enabled, we can scale applications depending on our needs.
+Now that distributed tracing is enabled, we can scale applications depending on our needs.

 - Go to the [the Azure portal](https://portal.azure.com/?WT.mc_id=azurespringcloud-github-judubois).
 - Go to the overview page of your Azure Spring Cloud server, and select "App management" in the menu.